Man killed in Austin drive-by shooting

-A man was shot to death during drive-by Monday morning in Austin on the West Side.
+A man was killed in drive-by shooting Monday morning in Austin on the West Side.

-About 11:30 a.m., the 24-year-old man was in the 4900 block of West Walton Street when a white SUV drove by and someone from inside fired shots, Chicago police said.
+The 24-year-old man was in the 4900 block of West Walton Street around 11:30 a.m. when a white SUV drove by and someone inside fired shots, Chicago police said.

-He suffered multiple gunshot wounds in the body and was pronounced dead at the scene, police said.
+He was struck several times and pronounced dead at the scene, police said.

 The Latest